vectorgrp/XCPlite/docs/BUILDING.md

 ### Linux or macOS

-Use the build script to build the library xcplib, example targets and get comprehensive output on issues:
+Use the build script to build the library libxcplite, example targets and get comprehensive output on issues:

 ```bash
 ./build.sh